Loop3D/ImplicitBenchmark/Claudius/_README.md

  * Fault.[ts,dxf]: the interpreted fault surface affecting Horizon D, in Gocad TSurf and AutoCAD DXF formats.

+All csv data Files contain a Cutoff column, than contains a random number which may be used to decimate the data set.
+For example, taking 20% of the data means using only the points whose cutoff is lower than 0.

 ## Output

 Please rename the `Results_` as `Results_YOURNAME` directory.